vinctustech/energize/README.md

 	  <version>0.8</version>
 	</dependency>

-Add the following to your `build.sbt` file to use *energize* in your SBT project:
+Add the following to your `build.sbt` file to use *Energize* in your SBT project:

     resolvers += "Hyperreal Repository" at "https://dl.bintray.com/edadma/maven"